A4878fb0

 CV Tips

 If you are looking for a new classroom position, either on long-term supply or as a member of a school's permanent staff, it really helps to have an up-to-date CV which sells your relevant skills, experience and abilities.
-But just what is it that makes a great CV?
+Read our tips below to find out what is it that makes a great CV!
+We've also included some example CVs at the end of this article for inspiration and guidance.

 1. Know your audience